-Compared to the rest of the Washington D.C. market, the Crystal City Shops submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Washington D.C. market, the Crystal City Shops region has more expensive rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 0 listings have been made available, which means listings might be going fast.
-You'll want to be prepared to make an offer immediately.
-About Inf% of the office spaces in the Crystal City Shops are subleases, so you might be able to snag a great spot on a short term.
+In the last 90 days, 358 listings have come on the market, so you'll want to check back regularly for new listings.
+About 0% of the available space in the Crystal City Shops are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 22,890 sqft, there are still 0 office spaces below 2,000 sqft.
-Most buildings in this region are close to 12 floors.
+Even though the median size is 21,880 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this region are approximately 12 stories.
 Most buildings in this area were built in 1981 and are Class A.